RomanoLab/comptox_ai/README.md

 computational toxicology.
 Specifically, it is meant to support translational research in computational toxicology by defining and enumerating the relationships that occur between these entities.

-Two ontologies are included in the repository:
+Two ontologies are available for download:

 - `comptox.rdf`: The core ontology, consisting of a class polyhierarchy and a definition of object/data properties and their domains/ranges.
+This is also included in the root directory of this repository.

 - `comptox_populated.rdf`: The same ontology, but populated with individuals for all currently supported classes.
+Since the file is very large (currently approaching 600 MB), it must be downloaded from an external server.
+The most recent version can be found at https://upenn.box.com/s/ti2abhdd1a6hdck5la35wre4k7foy21z.

 `comptox.rdf` was created by manually building a class hierarchy and properties in the Protégé ontology editor.
 `comptox_populated.rdf` was created by running the Python scripts in `comptox_ai/scripts/build/`, which parse